 3 ways to prevent and treat diarrhea in nursery pigs

-Diarrhea in newly weaned pigs has always been a challenge for the swine industry.
+Diarrhea in pigs has always been a challenge for the swine industry.
 When combined with a move to a new facility, the stress of weaning can often trigger an enteric challenge in the nursery.
-When treating diarrhea in pigs, consider focusing on these three areas: sanitation, pathogen control and proper nutrition.
+When considering the causes of diarrhea in piglets and newly weaned pigs, focus on these three areas: sanitation, pathogen control and proper nutrition.

 Freshly weaned pigs have just experienced an incredibly stressful change, and that stress can be highly detrimental for their already immature immune systems.
 On top of this, any maternal antibodies that were conveyed to the pig from the sow will be waning within the first two weeks of placement, thereby elevating their risk from any exposure to environmental pathogens.
 Effective power-washing must be completed between every group entering the facility — especially if previous groups have faced a challenge.
 De-greasers and/or hot water will be a great help at eliminating any biofilm on floor and feeder surfaces, which cold water alone may not be able to remove.
 A post-washing inspection is also helpful, as spaces in the floor, under the lip of the feeder or underneath water bowls are commonly missed — and these areas can all harbor enough pathogens to make a weaned pig sick.